georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 who demonstrated that the task could also be accomplished in a six-line pipeline.

-Wordle can also be solved with a six-line pipeline, but it's quite difficult to type correctly and the regexes have to be carefully tailored by hand for each set of guess–score pairs.
+Wordle can also be solved with a six-line pipeline, but the regexes are quite difficult to type correctly and they have to be carefully hand tailored for each set of guess–score pairs.
 There is no one general six-line pipeline.